toolness/csol-acceptance-tests/README.md

-This is an attempt at making it easy to set up the entire Chicago Summer of Learning infrastructure and easily run acceptance tests on it.
+This is an attempt at making it easy to set up the entire Chicago Summer of Learning infrastructure and run acceptance tests on it.

 ## Environment Variables